Documentation Index

 What is MCP?

 The Model Context Protocol (MCP) is an open standard that allows AI assistants to interact with external tools and services.
-Kakiyo’s MCP server enables you to control your LinkedIn automation using natural language through AI assistants like Claude, Cursor, Windsurf, and other MCP-compatible clients.Quick Start
+Kakiyo’s MCP server enables you to control your LinkedIn automation using natural language through AI assistants like Claude, Cursor, Windsurf, and other MCP-compatible clients.Authentication options

 - Click Create API Key